Book With ConfidenceOur Safe Travel Policy

 We were not able to show our guests the more bucolic side of Kalymnos today, but we did present its surprising cultural wealth and especially its archaeological museum, which is a hidden gem and an enormous asset to a small island, home to a world-class collection of Ancient Greek sculpture, and especially to one of the finest of all surviving Ancient Greek bronze statues, the Lady of Kalymnos, found on the sea-bottom between Kalymnos and Pserimos and part of a larger story of discovery that is still developing.

 Considering how Kalymnos has lately gained fame and attention for a recently-discovered ancient bronze sculpture, it is a striking coincidence that bronze statues have been an emblem of Pothia for decades already.
-The seafront is decorated with a large series of bronze statues from the mid-to-late 20th century, most of them by local sculptor Michail Kokkinos.
-My image shows our gulet, the "Aegean Clipper", next to a bronze diver.
+The seafront is decorated with a large series of bronze statues (including this diver) from the mid-to-late 20th century, most of them by local sculptor Michail Kokkinos.

 Leave a Reply